7 Ways to Make the Most of Your Summer Job

 7. Don’t be shy

 When you’ve completed your summer job, ask your supervisor for a reference and be sure to get their contact information so you can keep in touch.
 Did you do a great job?
-No harm asking your boss to endorse your skills on a social channel like LinkedIn.
+No harm in asking your boss to endorse your skills on a social channel like LinkedIn.

-With a little preparation and a consistently positive attitude, your summer job will not only help get a foot in the door and money in your pocket, it will connect you with the right people and set the tone for future success.
+With a little preparation and a consistently positive attitude, your summer job will not only help get a foot in the door and money in your pocket, but it will also connect you with the right people and set the tone for future success.